 Headlines from Fifth European Congress on Tropical Medicine and International Health

-Amsterdam, The Netherlands - What is being done to address the crisis in human resources for health and the devastation of poverty-related diseases in developing countries, and how can the world's poorest people obtain better access to healthcare?
+Amsterdam, The Netherlands, 21 May 2007 - What is being done to address the crisis in human resources for health and the devastation of poverty-related diseases in developing countries, and how can the world's poorest people obtain better access to healthcare?
 How can we help countries prevent the deaths of more than two million children killed every year by diseases that can be easily prevented by vaccination?
 What are the latest findings of scientists working in the laboratory to understand diseases such as TB, HIV, malaria, leprosy, avian flu, and dengue?
 How can more women's lives be saved in poor nations, where one out of every ten women dies in childbirth?
 These questions, amongst many others, will be addressed during the Congress on Tropical Medicine and International Health held in Amsterdam this week, from 24 - 28 May 2007.

 The conference organizers note that 90 percent of the available sources in the world are spent treating ten percent of the world's diseases, those that affect the wealthiest nations.
 World-renowned scientists and political leaders at the Congress on Tropical Medicine and International Health will address the burden of poverty-related diseases such as TB, malaria, AIDS and vaccine-preventable child diseases, and call for solutions.